The 5 best movies screening around Philadelphia this week

 Arthur Curry learns that he is the heir to the underwater kingdom of Atlantis and and must step forward to lead his people and be a hero to the world.

-With a critical approval rating of 64 percent and an audience score of 81 percent on Rotten Tomatoes, Aquaman is well worth a watch.
-The site's critical consensus notes that "Aquaman swims with its entertainingly ludicrous tide, offering up CGI superhero spectacle that delivers energetic action with an emphasis on good old-fashioned fun."
+With a 64 percent critical approval rating and an audience score of 81 percent on Rotten Tomatoes, Aquaman is well worth a watch.
+The site's critical consensus has it that "Aquaman swims with its entertainingly ludicrous tide, offering up CGI superhero spectacle that delivers energetic action with an emphasis on good old-fashioned fun."

-It's playing at AMC Philadelphia Mills 14 (1149 Franklin Mills Circle), University City Penn 6 (4012 Walnut St.), UA Riverview Plaza Stadium 17 RPX & IMAX (1400 S. Columbus Blvd.), and AMC Broad Street 7 (1600 N. Broad Street) through Thursday, January 10.
+It's playing at AMC Philadelphia Mills 14 (1149 Franklin Mills Circle) through Thursday, January 10; University City Penn 6 (4012 Walnut St.) through Thursday, January 10; UA Riverview Plaza Stadium 17 RPX & IMAX (1400 S. Columbus Blvd.) through Friday, January 11; and AMC Broadstreet 7 (1600 N. Broadstreet) through Thursday, January 10.
 Click here for showtimes and tickets.

 Bohemian Rhapsody